Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Conjectures

-The glassy phase of log-correlated Gaussian potentials is concerned with the behaviour of measures beyond the critical value $\gamma^2>2d$.
+The glassy phase of log-correlated Gaussian potentials is concerned with the behavior of measures beyond the critical value $\gamma^2>2d$.
 More precisely, for $\gamma^2>2d$, consider the measure

-The limiting measure, as $t\to \infty$, vanishes as proved in \cite{cf:Kah}.
+The limiting measure, as $t\to\infty$, vanishes as proved in \cite {cfKah}.
 Therefore, it is natural to look for a suitable family of normalizing factors to make this measure converge.
-With the arguments used in subsection \ref{cascade} to compare with the results obtained in \cite{BRV,madaule}, we can rigorously prove: \begin{proposition} The renormalized family
+With the arguments used in Section~\ref{cascade} to compare with the results obtained in \cite{BRV,madaule}, we can rigorously prove: \begin{proposition} The renormalized family

 is tight.
-Furthermore, every converging subsequence is non trivial. \end{proposition} The above proposition can be obtained using the results in \cite{BRV,madaule} and Section \ref{cascade} (tightness statement).
-The main result in \cite{bramson} about the behaviour of the maximum of the discrete GFF implies that every converging subsequence is non trivial.
+Furthermore, every converging subsequence is nontrivial. \end{proposition} The above proposition can be obtained using the results in \cite {BRV,madaule} and Section~\ref{cascade} (tightness statement).
+The main result in \cite{bramson} about the behavior of the maximum of the discrete GFF implies that every converging subsequence is nontrivial.

 We now formulate a conjecture about the limiting law of this family.
-Assuming that the above renormalized family converges in law (so we strengthen tightness into convergence), it turns out that the limit $M^\gamma$ of this renormalized family necessarily satisfies the following $\star$-equation
+Assuming that the above renormalized family converges in law (so we strengthen tightness into convergence), it turns out that the limit $M^\gamma$ of this renormalized family necessarily satisfies the following $\star$-equation:

-where $\overline{M}^{\gamma}$ is a random measure with the same law as $M^\gamma$ and independent of the process $(X_t(x))_{x\in\R^d}$.
-Setting $\alpha=\frac{\sqrt{2d}}{\gamma}\in]0,1[$, this equation can be rewritten as
+where $\widebar{M}^{\gamma}$ is a random measure with the same law as $M^\gamma$ and independent of the process $(X_t(x))_{x\in\mathbb{R}^d}$.
+Setting $\alpha=\frac{\sqrt{2d}}{\gamma}\in\,]0,1[$, this equation can be rewritten as

-Therefore, assuming that the conjectures about uniqueness of the $\star$-equation are true, we have that:
+Therefore, assuming that the conjectures about uniqueness of the $\star $-equation are true, we have the following:

 \begin{conjecture}

 where $c_\gamma$ is a positive constant depending on $\gamma$ and the law of $N_\alpha$ is given, conditioned on the derivative martingale $M'$, by an independently scattered random measure the law of which is characterized by